Studio Policies

 Booked through the scheduler, where you'll see all available days and times

-Used during the scheduled Makeup Weeks (see the calendar for dates).
+Used during the scheduled Makeup Weeks (see the calendar for dates) and cannot be carried over into the summer.

 I’ll send reminders before each Makeup Week, but it is your responsibility to book your lessons and to ask or check the Vivid Practice App if you’re unsure how many credits you have.